lucgerrits/sim-tas-group-tests/README.md

 # SIM-TAS-Group-tests
 Repo principal contenant tout le nécessaire pour les tests chez TAS Group.

+**Branches**:

+- main: main branch for all projects that is in the CI/CD.
+Use merges to push code in cloud.
+- dev: most advanced branch, containing last code for entire project.
+- *others*: for each feature and new test use new branches that you'll work on everyday.

+---

 **Important:** Add and change the README.md file in each folder to keep up with installation instruction, requirements and other documentation.

 ## Issues and evolution of the project